Stress Test

 as I swim to a distance where I can rest

-the bamboo pole is under my arm
+the bamboo pole is under my arm,

 they're setting the table for dinner

-back on land but I will stay a while
+back on land but I will stay a while,

 I turn to look back at the shore

-now small, the shore of sixty eight years
+now small, the shore of seventy years

 and I push the bamboo pole away.